jameshughes89/cs101/site/topics/car-rental/car-rental.rst

 .. image:: carRental.png

+* Here we solve a bigger problem than we are used to, but we will follow the incremental approach
+* In fact, we will take it to another extreme
+* Instead of just writing a few lines of code, we will make each part a function we can test easily, regardless of how "simple" the part seems

+**Problem**

 A car rental place needs our help.
-They want a simple program to calculate how much a customer is to be charged based on their rental agreement, age, how far they drove, and how long they had the car.
+They want a program to calculate how much a customer is to be charged based on their rental agreement, age, how far they drove, and how long they had the car.

-**Rules:**

-* We will get the customer's:
+* We will get and record the customer's:

     * Age
     * Rental agreement classification code (B or D)
     * Number of days rented